Holiday Let Cottage Terms and Conditions Template

-- The balance must be paid no later than six weeks before the commencement of your holiday.
-If the balance is not received by the due date, then your holiday will be treated as a cancellation and the client will remain liable to pay the balance of the rent.
+- The balance must be paid no later than sixty days before the commencement of your holiday.
+If the balance is not received by the due date, then your holiday will be treated as a cancellation.

 - We strongly advise that you take out comprehensive travel insurance to cover cancellations.
 If you choose not to, then you accept responsibility for any loss that you may incur due to your cancellation.

-- Your booking will not be cancelled by the owner except in exceptional circumstances beyond our control.
-Notification will be given of the cancellation as soon as possible and we will promptly refund all payments made for your holiday.
+- If your booking is cancelled due to circumstances beyond our control, notification will be given of the cancellation as soon as possible and we will promptly refund all payments made to us for your holiday.
 Our liability for cancellation will be limited to payments made to us.

 - Bookings cannot be accepted from persons under eighteen years of age.

 - The owner reserves the right to refuse a booking without giving any reason.

 - We or our representatives reserve the right to enter the property at any time to undertake essential maintenance, repairs or for inspection purposes.

 - Tenancies normally commence at X on the arrival date and guests are required to leave the rental by X on the day of departure.
 Failure to do so may result in you being charged a further day’s rental.

 - You must not use the property except for the purpose of a holiday.